 In a statement issued on Tuesday, the OGRA spokesperson clarified that no summary of the increase in the price of petrol by Rs 73.40 and diesel by Rs 84.95 was sent to the Prime Minister’s Office by OGRA.

 The OGRA spokesperson said that this claim is completely baseless and has no relation to reality.
-The spokesperson clarified that the aforementioned news spread on social media is fabricated and false, which has no relation to reality.
+The spokesperson clarified that the aforementioned news spread on social media is fabricated and false, and has no relation to reality.

 He said that the public should not listen to such unverified information.